Mission & History

-Founded in 1968, as a public corporation under California law, the Housing Authority of San Luis Obispo (HASLO) has a mission to assist the counties lower income citizens secure and maintain long-term housing.
+Founded in 1968, as a public entity under California law, the Housing Authority of San Luis Obispo (HASLO) has a mission to assist the counties lower income citizens secure and maintain long-term housing.

 In the early days of HASLO’s existence, most of its funding originated from the U.S. Department of Housing and Urban Development (HUD).
 Today along with continued HUD funding there are also: